They're joyful, they're a summer icon and an autumn treat, beloved of bees and a delight for children to grow.

 Protect from birds until the first couple of real leaves have grown.

-From now on, they're easy to grow.
-Water the soil when it gets dry; add some fertiliser every week if you want particularly large heads..
+Once established, they're easy to grow.
+Water the soil when it gets dry; add some fertiliser every week if you want particularly large heads.

 Then, sit back and enjoy the spectacle.
 As the tiny florets on the head develop, watch out for bees collecting the pollen - sunflowers are a special favourite.

 Sunflowers have quite a short growing season.
 All too soon the heads begin to droop, which is a sign the seeds are starting to ripen.
-In Italy, harvest is early to mid September - your timing will depend on variety and local climate.
+In rural Italy, harvest can be anything from late August to mid September.

 The dry seeds have the highest amount of oil, so if possible, leave them on the plant until the petals have gone and the head is hanging and completely black.